jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Related-Resources/Service-Agreement-For-Open-Test.md

    6.3 Information on feudalistic superstition and/or obscenity, pornography, indecency or information abetting commitment of crime;

-   6.4 Lottery prizes, gambling games, “private services”, “plug-ins” and other illegal Internet publishing activities;
+   6.4 Lottery prizes, gambling games, "private services", "plug-ins" and other illegal Internet publishing activities;

    6.5 Information that violates national ethnic and religious policies;